Search

 When someone is dying, goals of care are different and care around dying continues into bereavement.

-Future care planning for changes in life, heath and care is part of good palliative care.
+Future care planning to help people manage changes in life, heath and care is part of good palliative care.

 SPICT-LIS™ is adapted for lower-income countries/settings.

-SPICT-4ALL™ 2023 is in lay language suitable for care workers, patients and families.
+SPICT-4ALL™ is our version in plain language suitable for care workers, patients and families.

-SPICT™ is designed for adults but we are keen to develop one for children – contact us if you are interested.
+SPICT™ is designed for adults but we are keen to develop one for children.
+If you are interested in doing this work, please contact us.

 Ways to use SPICT™